Dry Herbs

 1. Blooming: Briefly heat the dried herbs in a small amount of oil or butter before adding other ingredients.
 This process, called blooming, helps release their essential oils.

-2. Rehydrate: Soak dried herbs in a small amount of warm water for about 10 minutes before using them.
+2. Rehydrate: Soak dried herbs in a small amount of warm water for 10 minutes before using them.
 This helps rehydrate the herbs and enhances their flavor.

 3. Pairing: Combine dried herbs with complementary spices and ingredients to create balanced and flavorful dishes.